Guest List Strategies: Navigating Who to Invite to Your Small Wedding

 Getting the guest list for a small wedding right can be a difficult balancing act.
 With weddings, there often lies a need to find a way to fit in everyone important to you while maintaining a guest list that is both manageable and intimate.
 It can be hard to decide who is more important than whom and from which people to deduct when times get tough.
 If you have difficulty navigating the guest list for your small wedding, never fear - this article is here to help.

 For instance, you haven't spoken to your friend from high school in over a year, then don't feel obliged to invite them out of respect for your history together," Tessa Brand, wedding and event planner at Tessa Lyn Events.
-"You likely won't speak to them for a year after the wedding either."(1) This article will discuss the many strategies to help you determine who you should and shouldn't invite to your small wedding
+"You likely won't speak to them for a year after the wedding either."(

 First, establish a clear financial framework, considering your total wedding budget and priorities.
 Identify the non-negotiable expenses like venue, catering, and attire.
 Allocate a specific share of your budget to the guest list, which will help determine the number of attendees you can afford.
 This ensures that your guest list aligns with your financial capacity, preventing overspending or compromising on essential elements of your celebration.